bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

 I (quickly) wrote countMethodLines.py for this post, it targets Python code.
 If you want to play with it, grab it [here](https://github.com/bbelderbos/Codesnippets/blob/master/python/countMethodLines.py).
 I might expand it to check other guidelines as well ...

-Big methods usually mix different responsabilities, the get_digest method above for example mixes data parsing and preparing html:
+Big methods usually mix different responsibilities, the get_digest method above for example mixes data parsing and preparing html:

     def get_digest(self):
       self.html = "<div id='content' style='font: 85%/1.6 Verdana, sans-serif;'>"